Master degree project rules and routines

 Information to the students

 Students receive information about the requirements for and processes around the master degree projects on dedicated meetings, or as a part of the programme integrating courses.
-The information is also available on the programme webs in KTH Social.
-For example: master's programme, ICT Innovation .
+The information is also available in the Canvas room for the current year.

 Requirements for admission to degree project